AceMetrix/connect-cas/README.md

 # Connect CAS

 Connect cas is a connect-based middleware that allows you to authenticate through a CAS 2.0+ server.
-It supports the gateway feature in addition to the single sign off feature in CAS 3.0.
+It supports the gateway feature.

 Adapted from https://github.com/jmarca/cas_validate